Swimming Pool Heat Pumps and Pool Heaters

 Once the swimming pool has reached its desired temperature, an inverter driven swimming pool heat pump will reduce its output down to typically around 25% to 50% of its maximum power.

-This means that for 1kw of electricity used, 13kw of heat is delivered to the pool.
+This means that for 1kw of electricity used, up to 14kw of heat can be delivered to the pool.

 No other method of swimming pool heating can deliver such high efficiency